Galindez Island: Discovery and name

+Vernadsky Research Base

 The BGLE hut on Winter Island disappeared in mysterious circumstances (possibly due to a tsunami) in 1946.
 A new hut was set up on 7 January 1947 by the Falkland Islands Dependencies Survey (FIDS), becoming known officially as Station F ("Wordie Hut", after James Wordie).
 This was replaced on 30 May 1954 by a larger hut on nearby Galindez Island ("Coronation Hut" after the coronation of Queen Elizabeth II in 1953) and was a key observatory during the International Geophysical Year 1957/58.
 FIDS was re-organised and renamed as the British Antarctic Survey (BAS) in the early 1960s.
 After 30-odd years of continuous occupation as a geophysical, magnetic, ionospheric, atmospheric and meteorological observatory, Station F was rebuilt by BAS in 1980, before being abandoned and handed over to Ukraine on 6 February 1996 and renamed Vernadsky Research Base.

 The Ukrainian Vernadsky Research Base is at Marina Point on Galindez Island.

-Galindez Island is also the home to Woozle Hill.